Non-accidental injuries (NAI) to children

 If you have already provided an account to Social Services or attended for interview at the Police Station, feel free to contact Kings Solicitors for free advice any time as this may not necessarily be the end of the matter.

-Depending on the nature of the allegation the Police may make your child the subject of a Police Protection Order (PPO) which can last for 72 hours which is 3 days.
+Depending on the nature of the allegations the Police may make your child the subject of a Police Protection Order (PPO) which can last for 72 hours which is 3 days.
 During this time, you will not be permitted to have any contact with your child.
 Your child may undergo medical examinations or be video interviewed by the Police.

 Before the end of this period if your child is not returned the Local Authority i.e., Social Services may issue an application to Court for an Emergency Protection order (EPO) or seek your agreement to sign a section 20 Agreement to place your child with a friend or family member or foster carers.
 Social Services may later decide to issue an application for an interim Care Order to place the child with foster carers.